Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 # Purpose
 1. You have a heart to give and wanted to give to the right cause
-2. But do not know how to find and give and stay anonymous
+2. But you do not know how to find and give and stay anonymous
 3. Yet certainly wanted know where and how the money is spent and used for Kingdom purposes

 # Who we are